JoeyEinTX/nutflix_lite/README_cameras.md

 # Nutflix Lite Camera System

 ## Overview
-The `CameraManager` class provides a production-ready dual-camera system for Nutflix Lite that works both on Raspberry Pi hardware and in development environments.
+The `CameraManager` class provides a production-ready dual-camera system for Nutflix Lite that works on Raspberry Pi hardware.

 ## Features